syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 The preceding code has to be placed within the <lexems> section of the configuration file.

-The `AutoCompleteSingleLexem` property indicates whether the ContextChoice list gets auto completed when a single lexem remains in the list.
+`AutoCompleteSingleLexem` property indicates whether the ContextChoice list gets auto completed when a single lexem remains in the list.

 {% tabs %}